 One last way play can be beneficial is by providing a brain break during work time.
 Whether you let your students explore a sensory station or play a color theory game, they’ll come back to their work refreshed and relaxed.

 If you’re interested in reading more about play in the art room, be sure to check out the following resources.

 Something that often goes hand-in-hand with play is failure.
-When students are experimenting, there’s bound to be things that don’t work out.
+When students are experimenting, there are bound to be things that don’t work out.
 Cultivating a classroom culture where failure is tolerated, and even celebrated, is key to fostering creativity in students.